-Packing for a trip to Vietnam, like most other places in southeast Asia, is a breeze because it’s so easy to travel light in hotter climates.
+Packing for a trip to Vietnam, like most other places in Southeast Asia, is a breeze.

-Other essential items to take on a trip to Vietnam include, most importantly, a good quality travel backpack. if you’re backpacking in Vietnam that is.
+Other essential items to pack for a trip to Vietnam include, most importantly, a good quality travel backpack.
 Choose the brand carefully and make sure you find the right size backpack for your torso.
 Believe me, doing this will make all the difference and prevent major backache.
+Read our related blog post with advice on how to choose the best backpacks for women travelers.
 Smaller items to pack include a padlock, sleep sheet and a money belt to keep important documents close to you.

 Last but not least and perhaps the most fun part of the trip planning journey is packing!

 If you’ve found your Vietnam travel inspiration, figured out the practicalities and got the travel gear it’s time to stuff it all in a bag and go right?
 Well, no, hold your horses, you see there’s an art to packing which we have (almost, kinda, nearly) perfected.